CiscoTestAutomation/genie/docs/blitz/design/actions/yang.rst

 ~~~~~~~~~~~~~~~

 gNMI STREAM subscriptions can ask for a sampling interval in which messages are sent.
 The device will only send
 data at these intervals.
+Make sure the sample_interval is less than the stream_max.
 The parameter is set in seconds.

 stream_max
 ~~~~~~~~~~

 gNMI STREAM subscriptions will last as long as the gRPC channel is open.
 Without this parameter set, the test may never end.
 The parameter is set in seconds.

 auto-validate
 ~~~~~~~~~~~~~